EngDawood/Yemen-Jobs-bot/README.md

 ```
 bash start.sh -d
 ```
-start rssify directly
+start Yemen-Jobs-bot directly
 ```
 bash  start.sh
 ```

 ### Using the official bot instance

-The [RSS-ify bot](https://t.me/rssifyxbot) comes with absolute no warranty.
+The [Yemen-Jobs-bot](https://t.me/Yemenhrbot) comes with absolute no warranty.
 I will try my best to maintain it, but I won't guarantee that it will always work perfectly.
-Meanwhile, you should "fair use" the bot, avoid subscribing to too many RSS feeds.

-## Attribution

-This project is a fork of [Yemen-Jobs-bot](https://github.com/EngDawood/Yemen-Jobs-bot.git) by EngDawood.
-Significant modifications and enhancements have been made to adapt it for RSS feed delivery.